"I was country when country wasn't cool."

-I grew up on a New York country farm in Schuyler County with a John Deere LA, grapes, peaches, pears and a few chickens.
-At age two, I had this electrifying experience with a hairpin and a wall socket so I've been into electronic things most of my life.
-I started my mechanical hobby by taking apart a Briggs and Stratton lawn mower engine in my high school years to see what was inside and to "fix" what was causing it to be a stubborn starter.
+I grew up in the 40s and 50s on a New York State country farm in Schuyler County with a John Deere LA, grapes, cherries, peaches, pears and a few chickens.
+At the age of two, I had this electrifying experience with a hairpin and a wall socket, so I've been into electronic things most of my life.
+I started my mechanical hobby by taking apart a Briggs and Stratton lawnmower engine in my high school years to see what was inside and to "fix" what was causing it to be a stubborn starter.
 (I found out that you had to put the rod bearing end cap back on in the same direction you took it off.)
 I also learned, "if it ain't broke, don't fix it."
 That David Bradley mower and Briggs engine lived on to 1995 with repairs (plus a few cuss words) made only by myself.

-There came a time (1979) when I decided to move and change jobs and I sold the John Deere GPO before I knew that other people collected this junk and I sold my 1968 HEMI Charger R/T before I knew it would be a $250,000.00 collector car.
-The HEMI Engine was 426 cu. in., 425 horse power and lots of fun!
+There came a time (1979) when I decided to move and change jobs and I sold the John Deere GPO before I knew that other people collected this junk and I sold my 1968 HEMI Charger R/T before I knew it would be a $1,000,000.00 collector car.
+The HEMI Engine was 426 cu. in., 425 horse power and lots of fun, only one of 800 made!
 These muscle cars were made before Ralph Nader and the government started designing automobiles for us.

 More time passed and the antique engine bug bit in 1995 when I went to the Canandaigua show for the first time.
 It had been going on for years not far from us, but they called it a "Steam Pageant" and who the hell wants to go to a pageant anyway.
 It wasn't long after the show that I got word from a ham radio friend about a Witte engine that was for sale.
 If you've read my engine and show pages, you know where I went from there!